Interactive Communication -- cross-disciplinary perspectives from psychology, acoustics, and technology: Theory

 \section{Theory}

 Understanding IC requires theoretical perspectives that account for both the psychological mechanisms underlying communication and the technological conditions shaping it.
-In this section, we outline two complementary viewpoints: (1) the psychological perspective, focusing on the modalities and processes of human communication, and (2) the media-technology and acoustic perspective, examining how modalities and technical systems shape the affordances and constraints of communication.
+In this section, we outline two complementary viewpoints: (1) the psychological perspective, focusing on the modalities and processes of human communication, and (2) the technological and acoustic perspective, examining how modalities and technical systems shape the affordances and constraints of communication.
 By integrating these perspectives, we argue that IC should be analyzed not only in terms of signal exchange, but also as a functionally embedded, socially co-constructed, and technologically mediated activity.
-Accordingly, theoretical integration must address how cognitive mechanisms interact with the affordances and constraints of media systems to sustain coordination and shared understanding.
+Accordingly, theoretical integration must address how cognitive mechanisms interact with the affordances and constraints of communication media systems to sustain coordination and shared understanding.
 For example, gaze-based turn-yielding relies on psychological prediction and on technical conditions (e.g., video frame rate and AV-sync) in mediated settings.
+Figure~\ref{fig:framework} summarizes this integrative view by placing the shared speech and acoustic signal at the center of the interaction and showing how technical mediation can preserve, transform, or degrade this shared substrate.